Roundworms, hookworms, whipworms and tapeworms, oh my!

 Have you ever seen your dog eat grass, dirt, or feces?
 Does your dog go to the dog park or play with other dogs?
 Is your dog known to chase rabbits?
 Has he ever had fleas?

 These are all factors and behaviors that put your pet at risk for intestinal worm infection.
-So, how do worms find their way into your furry friend?

 How do dogs get worms?

 1) From the environment: Dogs infected with worms shed thousands of tiny, microscopic eggs into the environment through their feces.
 From there, the eggs are dispersed into soil, sand, vegetative growth (grass, plants) or even in water.
 Dogs become infected when they inadvertently eat these eggs.
 Think of dogs that eat grass, dirt, or lick the ground.
 Hookworms are unique in that they can also penetrate a dog’s skin if she happens to be walking or lying down in a contaminated area.
 Once they break the skin, they will migrate to the intestines.

 2) From eating other infected animals: Dogs are not the only ones eating parasite eggs.
 Rodents, rabbits, birds, and even bugs (like fleas) eat parasite eggs too.
 However, unlike in dogs, in these creatures the eggs DO NOT grow up into adult worms but rather stay in a hibernating, encysted state.
 When a dog then eats one of these critters (have you ever seen Duke chasing a rabbit or mouse?), the “sleeping” worm will wake up and grow into an adult inside the dog.
 From there, the worm will live in the dog's intestines drinking blood or stealing nutrients and shedding eggs into the feces.